Homemade Kahlúa Recipe

 How much alcohol is in each serving of your coffee liqueur depends on what proof alcohol you mix in.
 While we can't give you the exact percentage of alcohol of your kahlúa, we can give you some ballpark estimates:

-You sure can!
-There is nearly four times as much coffee as Everclear in this kahlúa, plus a generous amount of brown sugar and vanilla extract, so it is plenty diluted and sweetened to be enjoyable on its own.
+You can also drink it straight!
+There is nearly four times as much coffee as Everclear in this kahlua, plus a generous amount of brown sugar and vanilla extract, so it is plenty diluted and sweetened to be enjoyable on its own.

 If you're using 190 proof grain alcohol, it doesn't have to be refrigerated to keep, because, with an alcohol content of 20%, it inhibits microbial growth pretty darn well.
 If you are using any other kind of alcohol to make this, please keep it in the fridge.
 In fact, since you use kahlua cold in a lot of drinks, it's a great place to store it.